Home

 And remember, if you want to make any of these planks more intense you can wear a heavy backpack or have someone sit on your back.
 You can also extend your arms out further in front of you and/or use only your hands to support your body-weight.

-Try some of those variations if you ever start gettin' bored!
+And try some of those plank variations if you ever start getting bored!

 • Click here to learn more about the Ab Workouts and Exercises!